sveawebpay/php-integration/README.md

 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

 ## 4. deliverOrder
-Use the WebPay::deliverOrder request to deliver to the customer invoices for fulfilled orders.
-Svea will invoice the customer upon receiving the deliverOrder request.
+The WebPay::deliverOrder request should generally be sent to Svea when an order is fulfilled (i.e. the product is sent out or delivered).

+For invoice and payment plan orders, the deliver order request should be performed once the ordered items have been sent out to the customer.
+The deliver order request triggers the customer invoice being sent out to the customer by Svea.

+For card orders, the deliver order request confirms the card transaction, which in turn causes the card transaction to be batch processed by Svea.

+Set all required order attributes in a DeliverOrderBuilder instance by using the OrderBuilder setAttribute() methods.
+Instance methods can be chained together, as they return the instance itself in a fluent manner.

+Finish by using the delivery method matching the payment method specified in the createOrder request.

+You can then go on specifying any payment method specific settings, using methods provided by the returned deliver order request class.

-A deliverOrder request may also be used to partly deliver an order on Invoice orders.
+A deliverOrder request may also be used to partly deliver an invoice order.

-When Svea receives the deliverOrder request the status on the previous created order is set to *delivered*.

-The deliverOrder functionallity is only applicable to invoice and payment plan payment method payments.

 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)